Assam to plant one crore saplings on Sep 17: Himanta | Headlines

 Speaking on the occasion, Sarma said that this movement will enrich Assam's beauty, combat climate change by increasing forest cover and empower people with a tree-based economy.

-On September 17, various self-help groups, frontline workers, educational institutes and government personnel will come together to plant one crore commercially viable saplings in three hours, setting their sights on a place in the record books, he added.
+On September 17, various self-help groups (SHGs), frontline workers, educational institutes and government personnel will come together to plant one crore commercially viable saplings in three hours, setting their sights on a place in the record books, he added.

+''Around 40 lakh members of women SHGs from across the state will be planting two commercially-viable saplings each, taking the total to 80 lakh,'' Sarma said.

+The remaining 20 lakh or more will be planted by people belonging to various walks of life such as Anganwadi workers, tea garden workers, government officials, police and forest battalions, and members of the public, he added.

 Environment and Forest Minister Chandra Mohan Patowary said that the state government is aiming to grow six crore saplings in the government nurseries from next year.